What is multifactor authentication?

 User location is often suggested as a fourth factor for authentication.
 Again, the ubiquity of smartphones can help ease the authentication burden: Users typically carry their phones, and all basic smartphones have Global Positioning System tracking, providing credible confirmation of the login location.

-Time-based authentication is also used to prove a person's identity by detecting presence at a specific time of day and granting access to a certain system or location.
-For example, bank customers cannot physically use their ATM card in the U.S. and then in Russia 15 minutes later.
-These types of logical locks can be used to help prevent many cases of online bank fraud.
+Time-based authentication is also used to prove a person's identity by detecting presence at a specific time and granting access to a particular system or location.
+For example, bank customers can't physically use their automated teller machine (ATM) card in the U.S. and Russia 15 minutes later.
+These types of logical locks can help prevent many cases of online bank fraud.

 What are the pros and cons of MFA?

-Multifactor authentication was introduced to harden security access to systems and applications through hardware and software.
-The goal was to authenticate the identity of users and to assure the integrity of their digital transactions.
+Multifactor authentication (MFA) was introduced to harden security access to systems and applications through hardware and software.
+The goal was to authenticate users' identities and assure the integrity of their digital transactions.
 The downside to MFA is that users often forget the answers to the personal questions that verify their identity, and some users share personal ID tokens and passwords.
-MFA has other benefits and disadvantages.

 Pros